 Skeptic No Longer: Paks transitions into this: in Sheepfarmer's Daughter she starts off not knowing about Gird and doubts the over-zealous Effa's professions about him (particularly after Effa dies).
 Then it becomes evident that the gods have an interest in protecting her and as she learns more about Gird she starts coming around.

 Effa is an obnoxious evangelist.
 Paks has more issue with the problem of evil: why don't the benevolent gods protect good people?
-At least in a setting with evil gods as well there's some justification, but the High Marshal largely shrugs and says nobody knows why the gods seem to act through clerics instead of directly.
+At least in a setting with evil gods as well there's some justification, but the Marshal-General largely shrugs and says nobody knows why the gods seem to act through clerics instead of directly.
 She does have more solid theological material, too.

 Truce Zone: Valdaire, the truce city where the mercenaries stay the winter and train.